Genesis Food Version 11.6 includes important updates for labeling and compliance. These updates include:

 - In addition, we have incorporated a popular user request — alphabetization of nutrients on the ingredient, composite ingredient and recipe entry screens

-UPDATE WEBINAR: To learn more about the new features join us on Tuesday, Aug.
-7, for a free webinar, “Genesis R&D Foods 11.6 Overview.”
+UPDATE WEBINAR: To learn more about the new features check out the update webinar, “Genesis R&D Foods 11.6 Overview.”

 Added Sugar Symbol (Dagger) and Statement

-The FDA released draft guidance allowing a symbol and clarifying statement for Added Sugars on the label for three products — pure honey, pure maple syrup, and certain cranberry products — to address concerns that consumers may start to view these products unfavorably when they see the amount of Added Sugars on the label.
-(For more information on the decision-making process, see the link above.)
+The FDA released draft guidance allowing a symbol and clarifying statement for Added Sugars on the label for certain cranberry products to address concerns that consumers may start to view these products unfavorably when they see the amount of Added Sugars on the label.

 Note: The symbol appears on the Nutrition Facts; the statement appears underneath the Nutrition Facts.